Been-H/planner_app/README.md

 - creating and deleting assingments, todos, and classes
 - basic mobile responsitivity (dashboard)

-I will be hosting it on Heroku soon for anyone to use
+I will be hosting it on Heroku soon for anyone to use.
+Feel free to use it if you like it but its kinda trash right now.

 # Some features I will be implementing in the future: